 1 large egg, lightly beaten

 Sift together the dry ingredients.
 In an electric mixer, cream butter and sugar until light; add the egg, brandy, and vanilla and beat well.
 Add the dry ingredients a little at a time and mix well until blended.
 Wrap and chill the dough for at least 30 minutes before rolling.

 Preheat the oven to 400 degrees.
 On a lightly floured board, roll out one third of the dough at a time.
-Roll to about 1/8 inch thick and cut out with cookie cutters.
-Put shapes on parchment lined (or greased) baking sheets and bake for 8-10 minutes, depending on the size of the cookie.
+Roll to about 1/4 to 1/6 inch thick and cut out with cookie cutters.
+Put shapes on parchment lined (or greased) baking sheets (place in freezer in between batches) and bake for 8-10 minutes, depending on the size of the cookie.
 Cool on racks.

 Decorate with Royal Icing.
 I purchased these really fun pearl sprinkles at Williams Sonoma.